nthorne/nthorne-zsh-environment/README.md

 notes
 -----

-The work-specific profile depends on the file ~/.zsh/current\_project.zsh defining a variable named CURRENT\_PROJECT which details the path to the project that I am currently working on.
+The work-specific profile depends on the file ~/current\_project.zsh defining two variables named CURRENT\_PROJECT, and CURRENT\_PROJECT\_ROOT, which details the name and path of the project that I am currently working on.
 This feature is used to set up nifty aliases and functions that requires knowledge of the path of the current project.
 Also, the file may contain further project-specific settings, since it is currently being _sourced_ by work.zsh